srcimon/screwbox/docs/docs/guides/soft-physics/index.md

 - `SoftStructureComponent` will basically do the same but with multiple targets.
   The component is used to create structural integrity when creating a soft body from multiple entities.

+Both components specify the link length between the entities.
+The link lengths must not be specified on entity creation, because they are automatically set.
+If one or more of the link node entities move before the link lengths are initialized, this might lead to unwanted behaviour.
+Therefore it is recommended to explizitly set the link lengths.
+The `SoftPhysicsSupport` class (see below) can automate the link length initialization.

 ## Ropes

 ![rope.png](rope.png)